 - Tune the radio to the next or previous stored preset. - Play the next or the previous track.

 Press and hold the seek button to:

-- Tune the radio to the next station up or down the frequency band. - · Seek or fast forward through a track.
+- Tune the radio to the next station up or down the frequency band. - Seek through a track.